TylerJDev/gif2txt/README.md

 TO-DO
 -----
-Add moviepy, validators to requirements
 ETA of making GIF
-Turn into .GIF format alongside of HTML
-Check if downloaded GIF is in GIF format, if not convert
+See about making gif 'faster'
+Improve sizing of end .GIF
+Add support for color > .GIF
+Clean files from test after test has completed

 ADDED
 -----
 URL TO GIF,
 HTML/CSS FORMATTING,
 MP4 TO GIF AUTO-CONVERT
+Turn into .GIF format alongside of HTML
+Added test